godwinsec/soc-alert-investigations/header_analysis.md

 ---

 ### 11. What is the Message-ID for this email?
-The Message-ID has been redacted for public documentation.
+The Message-ID was present and originated from the domain `mail.yobow.cn`.
+The full value has been redacted for public documentation.

 ---